ArcadeComedy/warp-zone/README.md

 ### Festivals
 - 2015, Chicago Improv Festival
-- 2015, Steelstacks Improv Festival *
+- 2015, Steelstacks Improv Festival :cry:
 - 2015, Pittsburgh Comedy Festival
 - 2016, Chicago Improv Festival

-* Accepted, unable to perform.
+:cry: Accepted, unable to perform.

 ### Videos
 If you've read all this and want still want more, we have a few of our videos available online.